Pronexus

-Pronexus is a software company based in Ottawa, Ontario, founded in 1994.
-The company produces voice application and Interactive Voice Response tools that developers can use to integrate voice/speech technology with business systems.
-The company is most notable for its development of the VBVoice, a rapid application development (RAD) Interactive Voice Response (IVR) toolkit for telephony and speech inside Microsoft Visual Studio.NET.
+Pronexus is a software company established in 1994 and located in Ottawa, Ontario.
+They specialise in producing tools for voice applications and Interactive Voice Response (IVR) for use in integrating voice/speech technology in business systems.
+The company is known for its development of VBVoice, which is a rapid application development (RAD) Interactive Voice Response (IVR) toolkit for telephony and speech for use in Microsoft Visual Studio.
 First introduced in 1994, VBVoice includes a graphical user interface (GUI) for call flow and call control.
-Many IVR applications can be created with the toolkit, including auto attendants, outbound IVRs, predictive dialers, and self-service IVRs.
+The VBVoice toolkit allows for creation of various IVR applications, such as auto attendants, outbound IVRs, predictive dialers, and self-service IVRs.